 Original Research Article

-Comparative analysis of development of Chabro chicks reared under intensive and backyard farming system
+Comparative analysis of the growth of Chabro chicks reared under intensive and backyard farming system

 Abstract:

-The present study was conducted to evaluate and compare the development of Chabro chicks reared under intensive and backyard farming system.
+The present study was conducted to evaluate and compare the growth of Chabro chicks reared under intensive and backyard farming system.
 Chabro, a dual-purpose improved poultry strain, is widely promoted for rural poultry production due to its adaptability and hardiness.
 A total of 2560 Chabro reared under intensive system and 100 Chabro breeds reared under backyard farming system.
-The parameters taken were body weight, mortality, disease, and egg productivity.
-Body weight was recorded weekly from 1 to 25 weeks of age, along with mortality rate and diseases.
-Egg productivity was recorded between 18 to 22 weeks.
-It was revealed that significantly higher body weight, less mortality rate in chicks reared under intensive system compared to those reared in backyard farming system.
+The parameters taken were body weight gain, mortality, disease, and egg productivity.
+Body weight gain was recorded weekly from 1 to 25 weeks of age, along with mortality rate and diseases.
+Egg production was recorded between 18 to 22 weeks.
+It was revealed that significantly higher body weight gain, less mortality rate in chicks reared under intensive system compared to those reared in backyard farming system.
 Coccidiosis disease in intensive system and E. coli disease in backyard farming system was observed.
-The egg productivity of the birds reared under intensive system was higher compared to backyard farming system.
+The egg production of the birds reared under intensive system was higher compared to backyard farming system.

 Keywords: Chabro chicks, Body weight, disease, egg productivity, and mortality, E. coli.